-The Rhode Island and Vermont Multi-State Science Assessment (MSSA) is an assessment for grades 5, 8, and 11.
-The 2018-2019 MSSA Technical Report is provided to document and make transparent all methods used in item development, test construction, psychometrics, standard setting, test administration, and score reporting, including summaries of student results, and evidence and support for intended uses and interpretations of the test scores.
-The technical report is reported as six separate, self-contained volumes:
+The Rhode Island and Vermont Multi-State Science Assessment (MSSA) measures the achievement of science standards by students in grades 5, 8, and 11.
+The 2020-2021 MSSA Technical Report is provided to document and make transparent all methods used in item development, test construction, psychometrics, standard setting, test administration, and score reporting, including summaries of student results and evidence and support for intended uses and interpretations of the test scores.
+The technical report comprises six separate, self-contained volumes:

 - 1) Annual Technical Report.
 This volume is updated each year and provides a global overview of the tests administered to students each year. - 2) Test Development.
 This volume summarizes the procedures used to construct test forms and provides summaries of the item bank and development process. - 3) Standard Setting.
 This volume documents the methods and results of the MSSA standard-setting process. - 4) Evidence of Reliability and Validity.
 This volume provides technical summaries of the test quality and special studies to support the intended uses and interpretations of the test scores. - 5) Test Administration.
-This volume describes the methods used to administer all tests, security protocols, and modifications or accommodations available. - 6) Score Interpretation Guide.
-This volume describes the score types reported and details the appropriate inferences that can be drawn from each score reported.
+This volume describes the methods used to administer all tests, enforce security protocols, and ensure availability of modifications or accommodations. - 6) Score Interpretation Guide.
+This volume describes the score types reported and details the inferences that can appropriately be drawn from each reported score.

-The Rhode Island Department of Education (RIDE) and the Vermont Agency of Education (VT AOE) communicates the quality of the MSSA by making these technical reports accessible to the public on the state's website.
+The Rhode Island Department of Education (RIDE) and the Vermont Agency of Education (VT AOE) communicates the quality of the MSSA by making these technical reports accessible to the public on their respective state websites.